 What causes tornadoes?
 Where and when are hurricanes most common?
 What's the difference between sleet and freezing rain?
-If you like storms -- or if you're terrified of them and want to learn more about them -- this is the place for you.
+If you like dangerous weather-- or if you're terrified of it and want to learn more about it -- this is the place for you.

 Instructor: Dr. Cody Kirkpatrick (my email address)